PostHog/posthog.com/contents/tutorials/delayed-survey.md

 As an example, we do this in a basic Next.js app with PostHog already installed, but you can use any app or site that can run client-side JavaScript, including no-code site builders like [Webflow](/tutorials/webflow) and [Framer](/tutorials/framer-analytics).

 > Need help installing and setting up PostHog for Next.js?
-Check out our tutorial on [How to set up Next.js app directory analytics, feature flags, and more](/tutorials/nextjs-app-directory-analytics).
+Check out our tutorial on [How to set up Next.js app router analytics, feature flags, and more](/tutorials/nextjs-app-directory-analytics).

 In our `app` directory, we create a `test` folder and a `page.js` file within it.
 This page will be a basic client component.
 We use a `useEffect` to set a 3000-millisecond delay, then select the `h1` component and add the `delayed-survey` class to it.
 This triggers our survey to show.